Deno: JavaScript Runtime Done Right

 - Make network requests to any domain

-- Access environment variables and system information
+- Access environment variables

 - Execute system commands

-- Import and run any installed package
+- Run any installed package

-# Runs with no permissions - cannot access files, network, or system
+# Runs with no permissions - sandboxed

 deno run script.ts